Golden abstract building

 Andrea Wong, Senior Associate, Tax Resolutions

-HMRC has ramped up its efforts to tackle tax non-compliance in recent years, and the announcement of an additional £79 million of investment in the Autumn Statement is likely to boost this in the coming years.
-‘Nudge’ letters are often used to target non-compliance risks, which are informed by HMRC’s large database of financial information and issued to taxpayers who may need to review and potentially correct their tax position.
+HMRC has ramped up its efforts to tackle tax non-compliance in recent years, and the new government is expected to boost HMRC funding in its first Budget as part of its commitment to closing the tax gap.
+'Nudge' letters are often used to target non-compliance risks, which are informed by HMRC's large database of financial information and issued to taxpayers who may need to review and potentially correct their tax position.

 Individual landlords